mu-majid/trivago-case-study/README.md

-### Configure JWT Verification Key

-Update __application.yml__.
-Set `auth.jwt.publicKeyUrl` to the URL to fetch the JWT verification key.
-The application will not start if it can't set the verification key for the JWTConverter.

 ### Run Docker

   Change directory to the project's root (where `docker-compose.yml` is ) and run the following command which will build the images if the images **do not exist** and starts the containers.